-I’ve always wished I lived in the late 60’s for the fashion.
-I love a more bohemian look and have been loving some of the new trends that have a more modern spin on the 60’s style.
-I’ve been eyeing bell sleeves for awhile now and was contemplating adding them to a pattern because I wanted them so badly, so you can imagine my excitement when Megan told me about her newest pattern, the Dove Blouse.
-I thought a dress with bell sleeves would be so much fun, so I decided to do a little hack to extend the Dove pattern into a simple A-line dress, while still maintaining that beautiful curved hem that makes the Dove so special.
+I’ve always wished I lived in the late 60s for fashion.
+I love a more bohemian look and have been loving some of the new trends that have a more modern spin on the ’60s style.
+I’ve been eyeing bell sleeves for a while now and was contemplating adding them to a pattern because I wanted them so badly, so you can imagine my excitement when Megan told me about her newest pattern, the Dove Blouse.
+I thought a dress with bell sleeves would be so much fun, so I decided to do a little hack to extend the Dove pattern into a simple A-line dress, while still maintaining that beautifully curved hem that makes the Dove so special.
 So let’s make a start on the Dove dress hack!

 - Dove Blouse Pattern